gbrlfaria/rune-breaker/README.md

 The player is then asked to type the direction of the four arrows.
 If the directions are correct, the rune disappears and the player receives a buff.
 However, if the user does not activate it within a certain amount of time, they will stop receiving any rewards for hunting monsters, hampering the performance of bots that cannot handle runes.

-That said, our goal is to create a computer program capable of determining the direction of the arrows when given a game screenshot.
+That said, our goal is to create a computer program capable of determining the direction of the arrows when given a screenshot from the game.

 ### What is the challenge?
 If arrows were static textures, it would be possible to apply a template matching algorithm and reliably determine the arrow directions.
 Interestingly, that is how runes were initially implemented.